 At this point you have completed your Old Havana self guided walking tour.
 You should be back at Parque Central in the center of Havana’s classic collection of hotels.
 Be sure to admire the architecture of these hotels such as Hotel Inglaterra, Saratoga, Plaza, Iberostar Parque Central and others.
 You will notice an eclectic mixture of architectural styles; art deco, faux baroque and modern.

 Explore, engage, experience

 There are dozens of ways to explore this exciting and unique city.
-Havana grows on you the more you experience it, the more you discover its hidden charms.
+Havana grows on you the more you experience it, the more you discover Havana’s hidden charms.
 This is just one Old Havana self guided walking tour.
-The city can be explored with all types of transportation; bici-taxis, coco-taxis or classic American cars but the best way is still on foot.
+The city can be explored with all types of Cuban transportation; bici-taxis, coco-taxis or classic American cars.
+But the best way is still on foot.
 And for some of the best Cuban food in town, check out these unique Havana restaurants.

 If you have more time, don’t miss the opportunity to explore the rest of this enchanting island with the perfect Cuba itinerary.
-You can save money on accommodations by booking casas particulares through Airbnb.
-Here is a $40 credit on your first booking.
+You can save money on accommodations by booking Cuban casas particulares through Homestay.com.

 Come well prepared with useful information to immerse yourself in Cuban culture.
 My book, “Don’t Just Travel to Cuba, Experience Cuba.
 The Ultimate Cuba Travel Guide,” will be a handy companion on your trip.